I can be pretty tough on Latinos and Latin America. The region is far from perfect, and there are many things that make living down here frustrating.

 That being said, there are many ways in which Latin America and Latinos are unfairly stereotyped.
 While I tend to believe generalizations about people and cultures exist for a reason, meaning that there is at least a small element of truth to them, it’s unjust to extend the cultural idiosyncrasies of a small group of people to an entire region.

-What follows are 10 common stereotypes of Latinos and Latin American that don’t represent the region or the people as a whole.
+What follows are 10 common stereotypes and misconceptions about Latinos and Latin American that don’t represent the region or the people as a whole.

 Let’s get it going!